NGustavo011/pocketeam-api/README.md

 Contributions are welcome!
 If you've found a bug or wish to add features to the API, feel free to submit a pull request.

 ## License
-This project is licensed under the ISC.
+This project is licensed under the MIT.